PRES update regarding COVID-19 vaccination in children with rheumatic diseases

 All the above suggest significant morbidity in children due to the pandemic, and might affect vulnerable pediatric patients with RD.

-As the pandemic is ongoing, it is possible that COVID-19 cases may increase substantially in the setting of low vaccination rates and/or high transmissibility of new variants (for example, the new delta variant), affecting the unvaccinated pediatric population.
+As the pandemic is ongoing, it is possible that COVID-19 cases may increase substantially in the setting of low vaccination rates and/or high transmissibility of new variants (for example, the new delta or Omicron variants), affecting mainly the unvaccinated pediatric population.

 In late 2020, the results of the Phase 1/2 and Phase 3 research on the efficacy and safety of vaccines developed by Pfizer (BNTb262) and Moderna (mRNA-1273) were published; reporting an efficacy of about 95%.
 Cumulative data continue to show efficacy and safety.